To recognize outstanding achievement, The Royal Canadian Geographical Society annually presents each of the awards below to deserving individuals.

 The Massey Medal was established to honour those who have contributed to the

 exploration, development or description of Canada’s geography.
-Deadline for nominations is January 15.

 The 2016 Massey Medal recipient is Dr. Steve Blasco.